About

 Bruce Church

 Bruce was born in Indiana, but has lived in Nashville since 1956.
-He graduated from Lipscomb University in 1976 with a degree in Accounting.
-After discovering that working for a bank was not his cup of tea, he entered the insurance business in 1977.
+He graduated from Lipscomb University in 1976 with a degree in Accounting and entered the insurance business in 1977.

-He became the owner of Church & Associates, Inc. in 1984.
+He became the owner of Church & Associates, Inc. in 1984 and sold it to Andy Holliday in 2025.
+He now works part time as the Agency accountant.
 Bruce met his wife Karen at Lipscomb University, and they married in 1976.
 God blessed them with three children who now live in Nashville and Knoxville.

 Over the past several years, 9 grandchildren, two sons-in-law, and a daughter-in-law have completed the Church family.
 When Bruce isn’t working, he’s involved at church.
-He also enjoys an occasional round of “bogey golf” with friends.
-He also enjoys not being financially responsible for three kids anymore.
+He also enjoys an occasional round of golf with friends.

 Maria Cook